grrr-amsterdam/s3-image-scaler/README.md

 ]
 ```

+Note some things:

+- The value for `HostName` is the hostname you got from Serverless.
+- The value for `Condition.KeyPrefixEquals` is whatever you've configured as `SCALED_FOLDER` in the environment variables.
-Note that the value for `HttpErrorCodeReturnedEquals` might be `403` or `404` based on your bucket and CloudFront settings.
+- The value for `HttpErrorCodeReturnedEquals` might be `403` or `404` based on your bucket and CloudFront settings.

+#### Let's see if it works!

+Upload an image to your bucket (make sure it's publicly readable), for example `foobar.jpg`.

+Now access this URL and see if it's worked: `https://<BUCKET_URL>/scaled/500x500/foobar.jpg.webp`.
+If not, the first step in debugging is to go to the Lambda function in the AWS Console and check the CloudWatch logs.

+Good luck!